-Maria Entraigues Abramson is currently Global Outreach Coordinator for the SENS Research Foundation co-founded by Dr. Aubrey de Grey.
+Maria Entraigues Abramson is currently Director of Outreach for the SENS Research Foundation co-founded by Dr. Aubrey de Grey.
 She’s been part of SRF since its founding days (2009) and before that, part of Methuselah Foundation (co-founded by Dave Gobel and Dr. Aubrey de Grey).

 She is also a science and technology communicator and one of the leading voices in the field of Longevity, presenting every year at international conferences in the topic of Longevity and the future of health.
 Her passion and strong involvement in science and technology, combined with her skills in Public Relations and networking, positioned her as one of the main “connectors” in the field, in charge of building new critical relationships, spreading the word about the mission and raising funds for research.